Introducing different types of bike lights

 One should consider the law requirements when bike lights are concerned, and they may vary from state to state.
 Legal regulations on bike lights are part of road traffic law and as a general rule every bicycle is obliged to be equipped with front white light and reflectors; the rear red tail lamp with the light and/or reflectors; pedals with yellow reflectors facing both forward and backward and reflective strips on tires and spoke reflectors on both wheels.
 Most of the bikes come already equipped with basic lighting.

 May the power be with you?

-are not without advantages too.
-They are easily attached or taken off - important feature when you need to get rid of the cluster.
+Battery-operated lights are not without advantages too.
+They are easily attached or taken off - an important feature when you need to get rid of the cluster.
 The extra weight of the dynamo becomes significant in certain situations.

 Take a look at our offer

-At Velo Deals you will find a great offer of various bike lights of all types.
+At Velo Deals you will find a great offer on various bike lights of all types.